 By Plane: Arrive in Cortez, Co. the day prior to the trip.
-Dvorak Expeditions will pick you up at your motel at 7:30 a.m. on the morning of the first day of your trip and transport you to the river put-in point near Telluride, Co., about a one and one-half hour drive.
+You will be picked up at your motel at 7:30 a.m. on the morning of the first day of your trip and transport you to the river put-in point near Telluride, Co., about a one and one-half hour drive.
 Call to confirm times.

 By Car: You will need to arrive in Placerville, Co. (the junction of Hwy 62 and 145, which is the turn off to Telluride) by 8:00 a.m. the morning your trip begins.
 Camping is available in the Telluride Town Park or at various Recreation sites along the San Miguel River.
-Dvorak Expeditions will send you a map of the exact rendezvous site with your trip confirmation package.*
+A map of the exact rendezvous site with your trip confirmation package.*

 *Trips longer than 5 days necessitate flying out of Grand Junction, Co. at trips end if flying, or arranging a car shuttle to the trips’ end point if driving.
 We will work these logistics out with you when you book your trip.
 If driving from Grand Junction, take US 50 to US 550 and travel south to C62 and take C145 to Placerville.

 After de-rigging and loading equipment late afternoon on the last day of your trip, you will either shuttled back to Cortez or Grand Junction.